-You may be separating but are not yet be ready for divorce, and you want to leave the path open for reconciliation.
-You may simply want to live apart before you make the decision to divorce.
+Maybe you are separating but are not yet be ready for divorce.
+You may want to leave the path open for reconciliation.
+Or you may simply want to live apart before you make the decision to divorce.
 A separation agreement will help you to understand each other’s rights and responsibilities during the separation without the need to go to court.

 Married or Unmarried